-Installing this SSL Certificate is important for the following reasons:
+Installing an SSL certificate is important for the following reasons:

-- Some specific internet browsers will often force a URL typed into the search bar to go to the "https://" which means it will expect a secure site with the SSL Certificate installed.
+- Some specific internet browsers will often force a URL typed into the search bar to go to the "https://" which means that a secure site with the SSL certificate is expected.

 Here are a few screenshots to demonstrate the error that might appear when navigating to a site that does not have an SSL Certificate installed: